Brian Pillman: Football career

 Pillman graduated from Norwood High School in Norwood, Ohio, a suburb of Cincinnati.
 While attending Miami University in Oxford, Ohio, Pillman played football for the Redskins (now Miami RedHawks) as a linebacker.
-A Division I Second-team All-American in his junior year and a Division I All-American in his senior year, he went undrafted in the 1984 NFL draft.
+A Division I-AA First-Team All-American in his junior year and a Second-Team Division I-A All-American in his senior year, he went undrafted in the 1984 NFL draft.
 He joined his hometown Cincinnati Bengals as a free agent and later the Canadian Football League for the Calgary Stampeders in 1986.
 Pillman also played for the Buffalo Bills in preseason action in 1985, but he was the last player cut before the start of that season due to an assistant coach finding steroids in his room.
 His attempts to make the roster of the Bengals were covered in a series of articles in The Cincinnati Enquirer written by Peter King.
-Pillman and Baltimore Ravens head coach John Harbaugh were roommates and defensive teammates while at Miami.
+Pillman and New York Giants head coach John Harbaugh were roommates and defensive teammates while at Miami.

 Professional wrestling career

-Stampede Wrestling (1986–1988)
+Stampede Wrestling (1986–1989)

 Following the end of his football career, Pillman remained in Canada and began training as a wrestler under Stu Hart and his sons.
-He made his in-ring debut in November 1986 for Hart's Calgary-based Stampede Wrestling promotion.
-Pillman quickly formed a tag team with Hart's son Bruce known as Bad Company, winning the Stampede Wrestling International Tag Team Championship by defeating Ron Starr and the Cuban Assassin in the finals of a tournament on April 5, 1987.
+He made his in-ring debut in November 1986 for Hart's Calgary, Alberta-based Stampede Wrestling promotion.

+Pillman formed a tag team with Hart's son Bruce known as Bad Company, winning the Stampede Wrestling International Tag Team Championship by defeating Ron Starr and the Cuban Assassin in the finals of a tournament on April 5, 1987.
 Their reign lasted until October, when the titles were held up following a controversial ending to a match between Bad Company and their opponents, Jerry Morrow and Makhan Singh.
 Bad Company defeated Morrow and Singh in a rematch in November to regain the titles, eventually losing them to Morrow and the Cuban Assassin in July 1988.
-While in Stampede Wrestling, Pillman had his girlfriend at the time, Trisa Hayes, portray his sister in order to get him over as a face by seating her at ringside and having heel wrestlers taunt her so that he could rescue her.
+In 1988, Pillman had his girlfriend at the time, Trisa Hayes, portray his sister in order to get him over as a face by seating her at ringside and having heel wrestlers taunt her so that he could rescue her.

+Pillman left Stampede Wrestling in March 1989.

+New Japan Pro-Wrestling (1989)

-After finishing with Stampede in late 1988, Pillman worked briefly in 1989 for New Japan Pro-Wrestling (NJPW) as part of its "Battle Line Tokyo Dome" tour, where he wrestled in singles matches against Masa Saito, Tatsumi Fujinami, Black Cat and Naoki Sano and in tag team matches with Big Van Vader against Riki Choshu and Fujinami.
+After finishing with Stampede Wrestling, in April 1989, Pillman worked briefly for New Japan Pro-Wrestling (NJPW) as part of its "Battle Line Tokyo Dome" tour, where he wrestled in singles matches against Masa Saito, Tatsumi Fujinami, Black Cat and Naoki Sano and in tag team matches with Big Van Vader against Riki Choshu and Fujinami.